rokj/owncloud-desktop-client-fork/README.md

 The Stree Desktop Client is a tool to synchronize files from S3 endpoint with your computer.
 It is fork of https://github.com/owncloud/client/

 Work in progress.
-Not to be used in "production".
+Not to be used anywhere right now...

 ----